Associative Play for Kids

 When children draw or paint on different canvases, they’re not working together to achieve a common goal, neither is there any interaction, but they still learn to associate with each other because they’re involved in similar activities.

-For digital-physical drawing games, check out Osmo’s Super Studio Series.
+For digital-physical drawing games for kids, check out Osmo’s Super Studio Series.

-Dancing is one among the most fun associative play activities for kids.
+Dancing is one among the most fun associative play activities for kids at home.
 Just make sure that it doesn’t get competitive.
 Allow kids to merely observe each other and interact very little, but still have fun.

 Beyond keeping your child engaged, this activity will also build your child’s problem solving skills and hand-eye coordination.